nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case: `exit`<br>
        Expected output: **Kaji** program terminates.

 #### 5.6.2.
+Showing a list of commands
+1. Prerequisites: Launch `Kaji` successfully.
+2. Test case: `help`<br>
+   Expected output: A message listing how to use each command will be shown.
+3. Other incorrect commands to try: `help abcd` (where there are extra arguments)<br>
+   Expected output: An error message stating that there should not be any arguments will be shown.

+#### 5.6.3.
 Adding a module/chapter/flashcard
 1. Adding a module
-    1. Prerequisites: Ensure that the program is at the admin level.
+    1. Prerequisites: Ensure that you are at the admin level.
     2. Test case: `add CS2113T`<br>
        Expected output: A success message stating that there is a new module added will be shown.
     3. Test case: `add cs2113t` after running the `add` command as stated above<br>